London-Middlesex Branch News

 A group of active members who visit from time to time, those members who are ill or confined to home or are living in a Retirement/Long Term Care Residence and are unable to attend meetings.
 These visiting volunteers bring greetings, little gifts and a time of conversation to over a dozen of our members.

-This is a very popular and growing concern!
-The aim is to bring members together and do fun and friendly things such as theatre, road trips, music, lunch, breakfast, tea! and of course – picnics/pot luck.
+This is a very popular group within the whole membership.
+The aim is to bring members together and do fun and friendly things such as theatre outings, monthly breakfasts, road trips, car rallying, crafts.

 We Are Growing!